PRX/theworld.org/README.md

 Update variable values as needed.
 Some features, like newsletter subscriptions will not work until a valid key is provided here.

-Lets go ahead and do the same for the local app config file:
+If you need to use a local data API, do the following to create a local app config file:

 ```
 cp ./config/local.example.js ./config/local.js